 The most common symptoms of TMJ disorder include headaches, teeth sensitivity to cold, ear pain, or jaw tenderness.
 Other symptoms include the inability to bite all the way down, limited mouth movement, an uncomfortable or changing bite, ringing in the ears, facial pain, difficulty chewing, worn teeth, gum recession, clenching of teeth, neck pain, and dizziness.

 What causes TMD?

 Traumatic injury to the chin, jaw, or TMJs, jaw or teeth misalignment, missing back teeth, chronic clenching, and arthritis are leading causes of TMD.
-Other causes include bruxism, or teeth grinding and poor dental treatment that lead to malocclusion.
+Other causes include bruxism, or teeth grinding, and poor dental treatment that leads to malocclusion.
 Stressful situations can also trigger symptoms of TMD.